 I used long grain brown rice for this recipe, because I prefer the nutty flavor and chewy texture, however white rice, couscous, and quinoa are all great options.
 Cook whichever grain you decide as per appropriate cooking method, and then let cool.

-Rinse and drain the black beans, or if you are using cooked beans, let them cool.
-Wash and chop the basil leaves.
+Rinse and drain the black beans.
 Place the rice, black beans, and basil into a bowl.
-Toss and season with salt, pepper, and chili flakes.
+Toss and season with salt, pepper, and chili flakes as per taste.

 In a blender or food processor, add the créme fraîche, garlic clove, and chopped chives.
 Add a few tablespoons of water if you need to thin out the dressing.
 It should be a pourable consistency.
 Pulse until combined.
 Store in the fridge until ready to use.